View Document

 2. Risk assessments will be updated when new materials and/or methods are introduced and standard operating procedures modified as required.

-Part D - Laboratory and Simulation Environment Safety Induction
+Part D - Safety Induction

-(17) In addition to the general Health & Safety induction that all staff and students complete as part of the onboarding process, a laboratory safety induction will be completed for general laboratory work and include practical skills induction for specific equipment or techniques that will be utilised.
+(16) In addition to the general Health & Safety induction that all staff and students complete as part of the onboarding process, a laboratory safety induction will be completed for general laboratory work and include practical skills induction for specific equipment or techniques that will be utilised.

 Part E - Personal Protective Equipment (PPE)